-This work described the implementation and test at sea of an underwater acoustic network composed of fixed and mobile nodes, including multi-hop capabilities.
-The network showed a level of robustness beyond expectations as it was able to tackle variation in its structure, with nodes routinely added and removed, e.g., for battery recharging, and to adapt to the modification of the oceanic environment.
-To the best of our knowledge this was the first time that such a complex UAN was deployed and successfully operated.
+This work described the implementation and test at sea of an underwater acoustic network composed of fixed and mobile nodes, including multihop capabilities.
+The network showed a level of robustness beyond expectations as it was able to tackle variations in its structure, with nodes routinely added and removed, e.g., for battery recharging, and to adapt to the modifications of the oceanic environment.
+To the best of our knowledge, this was the first time that such a complex UAN was deployed and successfully operated.

-The paper has reported details on the performance of the acoustic communication, evaluated in terms of round trip time, packet loss and average delivery ratio.
-The data gathered during the experimental activities showed that the communication performance was poor with large and variable delays and packet loss, depending on day and network configuration.
+The paper has reported details on the performance of the acoustic communication, evaluated in terms of roundtrip time, packet loss, and average delivery ratio.
+The data gathered during the experimental activities showed that the communication performance was poor, with large and variable delays and packet loss depending on day and network configuration.

-The mobile nodes of the UAN were implemented on eFolaga AUVs, and they were used: as communication nodes and movable relays to reach fixed nodes with poor acoustic connectivity; to autonomously adapt in response to variation of the network performance; as surveillance assets of the UAN wide area protection system, acoustically controlled by the C^2 .
+The mobile nodes of the UAN were implemented on eFolaga AUVs, and they were used in the following ways: as communication nodes and movable relays to reach fixed nodes with poor acoustic connectivity; to autonomously adapt in response to variations of the network performance; and as surveillance assets of the UAN wide-area protection system, acoustically controlled by the C^2 .

-The UAN network was also equipped with network security features (IS-MOOS) to guarantee the confidentiality, authenticity and integrity of the exchanged messages.
-This is of paramount importance in the context of underwater harbour protection where the communication channel is open and often easily accessible.
-The UAN11 sea trial demonstrated that, as long as the security features are tailored to the limitation of the communication medium, the inclusion of network security is indeed feasible even with the bandwidth and capacity constraints that characterize the underwater environment.
-The recorded data shows that the security overhead does not worsen so much the performance of the network, especially when compared to the communication degradation due to the acoustic channel itself.
+The UAN network was also equipped with network security features (IS-MOOS) to guarantee the confidentiality, authenticity, and integrity of the exchanged messages.
+This is of paramount importance in the context of underwater harbor protection, where the communication channel is open and often easily accessible.
+The UAN11 sea trial demonstrated that, as long as the security features are tailored to the limitations of the communication medium, the inclusion of network security is indeed feasible even with the bandwidth and capacity constraints that characterize the underwater environment.
+The recorded data show that the security overhead does not worsen the performance of the network very much, especially when compared to the communication degradation due to the acoustic channel itself.